Salt Lake City

 Expand to view employee testimonials and a division overview video

-Learn directly from Compliance Division employees Thomas Abell, Gustavo Garcia, and Rebecca Neff about their roles and working for the City:
+Hear directly from Compliance team members Thomas Abell, Gustavo Garcia, and Rebecca Neff as they share what they do and what it’s like to work for the City:

 Thomas Abell, Compliance Enforcement Officer: